Bushrod Washington Wilson: Move to Oregon

 After adverse weather which made the journey slow and treacherous, the Reindeer arrived at the mouth of the Umpqua, located near the southern boundary of the Oregon territory, on November 8, 1850.
 Wilson and his compatriots arrived to a virtually deserted place, and considered themselves "fooled as to the diggings on the Umpqua."
 Wilson and four would be miners purchased a canoe from local Native American people and began to head up the river.

 Together with a companion Wilson made his way by foot over the Coast Mountain Range to the Willamette Valley, eventually arriving at the junction of the Willamette and Marys rivers — the site of the present city of Corvallis, then a settlement called "Marysville."
 There Wilson and his associate joined founding settlers Joseph C. Avery, James F. Dixon, and a small handful of others who had established homesteads under the Donation Land Claim Act.

 Wilson first worked as a carpenter, taking a land claim and building his own cabin, working for wages from others in his spare time.
-Wilson had no aspirations at farming, instead spending the 1851 agricultural year building a 20 by 30 foot house, one full storey and a loft in height.
+Wilson had no aspirations at farming, instead spending the 1851 agricultural year building a 20 by 30-foot house, one full story and a loft in height.
 Wilson was extremely enthusiastic about his new home, anticipating that Marysville would eventually be "one of the largest places in Oregon" and a "center of travel to and from California" as a commercial center on the banks of the north-and-south running Willamette River.
 Construction was booming and Wilson was able to clear a handsome $3 a day working as a carpenter, with all the construction work that could be handled.